What is domiciliary care?

 Here are many other benefits:

-- Home is where the heart is.
-Maintaining independence in your own home allows you to continue living life the way you like it.
+- Home is where the heart is: Maintaining independence in your own home enables you to continue living life the way you prefer.

 Domiciliary care for the elderly